minhalmanjee/Research-Journal/README.md

 # 📘 Research Journal

-This repository is a structured logbook for tracking daily research progress, weekly summaries, and monthly meeting notes.
+This repository is a structured logbook for tracking daily research progress, weekly summaries, and meeting notes.
 ---

 ## 🗂️ Folder Structure